Skip to Content

 #1.
 You Have Virgin Hair

 #2.
-You Left the Dye in Too Long
+You Left the Dye in for Too Long

 Why do my roots not take color after I leave the dye longer in my hair?

-Sometimes, leaving the hair dye longer allows hair to take on color better, especially when dealing with virgin roots.
-However, never leave permanent dye for more than 45 minutes or more than 20 minutes for semi-permanent hair dye.
+Sometimes, leaving the hair dye on for the full processing time allows hair to take on color better, especially when dealing with virgin roots.

 A common myth that leads people to leave dye longer in their hair is the belief that the results will be better.